 Additional Reading: Reasons Why Your Hard Drive Beeps

-2. Clicking/Knocking/Clock ticking noise
+2. Clicking/Knocking/Clock Ticking Noise

 These noises are potential indicator of abnormal movement of arm while trying to Read/Write data.